cyberbotics/webots/docs/guide/simulation-server.md

 # docker:                 launch webots inside a docker (false by default)
 # allowedRepositories:    list of allowed GitHub simulation repositories
 # blockedRepositories:    list of blocked GitHub simulation repositories
-# persistantDockerImages: list of Docker images that shouldn't be removed by the garbage collector
+# persistantDockerImages: list of Docker images that shouldn't be removed from the cache
 # shareIdleTime:          maximum load for running non-allowed repositories (50% by default)
 # notify:                 webservices to be notified about the server status (https://webots.cloud by default)
 # projectsDir:            directory in which projects are located